Probate & Estate Administration

 - Dealing with all Inheritance Tax issues;

 - Preparing estate accounts; and

-- Distributing the estate to be beneficiaries who are entitled to inherit.
+- Distributing the estate to the beneficiaries who are entitled to inherit.

 The process of administering an estate can be complicated by issues such as:

 - Completing claims or litigation which the deceased was involved in;

 - Dealing with trusts where the deceased was a beneficiary (which may affect the amount of Inheritance Tax payable following his or her death);

 - Dealing with trusts where the deceased was a trustee;